opensearch-project/security/README.md

  * Syntax is more easy
  * Admin CLI tool introduced (sgadmin)

-This the first alpha release which is not yet feature complete.
+This the second alpha release which is not yet feature complete.
 Currently only password based authentication and authorization is support and only HTTP basic as the HTTP authentication method.

-We expect to release one or two more alpha versions in January 2016 and two betas in February.
+We expect to release a beta in February.
 By end of February the RC should be ready for release.
 Thats also the point in time we will start our commercial support.

+##Support
+* Community support available via [google groups](https://groups.google.com/forum/#!forum/search-guard)
+* Follow us and get community support on twitter [@searchguard](https://twitter.com/searchguard)
+* Commercial support through [floragunn UG](http://floragunn.com) available soon

 ##Installation